node4good/lodash-contrib/examples/builders-examples.js.md

 Given

-* a first parameter it returns an object with the values as keys and the occurrencies of these as values
+* `obj` as array or object it returns an object with the values as keys and the occurrencies of these as values

 ```javascript
 _.frequencies([0, 2, 2, 7, 7, 7]); // -> { 0: 1, 2: 2, 7: 3}